CodeIntelligenceTesting/libpng/projects/visualc71/README_zlib.txt

-/* WARNING: This file was put in the LibPNG distribution for convenience only.
+/* WARNING: This file was put in the LibCI distribution for convenience only.
             It is expected to be part of the next zlib release under "projects\visualc71\README.txt." */